-No. Any organization is welcome to respond to a CFP, although prospective applicants should read the CFP carefully to ensure that they meet eligibility requirements.
+No. Any organization is welcome to respond to a call for proposals (CFP), although prospective applicants should read the CFP carefully to ensure that they meet eligibility requirements.
 To learn when CFPs are released, sign up to receive RWJF Funding Alerts or add a feed of CFPs to your news reader.

 No. While national programs manage grants awarded across the country, organizations of any size may be awarded grants through them.
 Please review the eligibility requirements outlined in each call for proposals.

 The vast majority of our funding is to nonprofit organizations and public agencies.
 Historically, less than one percent of our funding has been to for-profit organizations, and always in instances where the institution's project is an excellent fit with our strategies and we felt they were best suited to do the work.